rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

             type: action
         title: Researcher & Writer
       - content: >
+          Rebecca was raised by a psychologist and tax attorney in Springfield, MA where she learned from an early age to study critically all of the ways the world is not fair.
 Rebecca sees the world in power struggles, trajectories, and people talking past each other.
-Committed to her continuous learning and everyone's, she has hosted community groups to discuss issues betwixt civics and technology with Civic Tech Book Club and DC Legal Hackers.
-          She believes in art, balance, cutting out what doesn't work, density, diversity, and humor.
+She believes in art, balance, diversity, and humor.
 She wants to ask you about the latest thing you enjoyed to better understand you, the world, and herself.
         actions: []
         image_alt: with hannah
         media_position: left